groverlab/groverlab.github.io/_hnbfpr/2019-08-06-stereo-records.markdown

 <img src="/assets/track_08.png">

-These waveforms are simple because the sounds they encode are simple:  pure tones with a single frequency.
+These waveforms are simple because the sounds they encode are simple:  pure tones with a single frequencies.
 But for complex sounds like those in Verdi's *Aida*, a lot of sine waves are combined together, and the resulting record groove looks a lot more complicated.
 Here's Verdi again:

 <img src="/assets/side2.png">

-But it's still just a physical representation of the recorded sound wave, the pattern of pressure waves that traveled from the musicians' instruments, through the air, and to the microphone that recorded this record.
+But the groove is still just a physical representation of the recorded sound wave, the pattern of pressure waves that traveled from the musicians' instruments, through the air, and to the microphone that recorded this record.
 And by dragging a needle over that groove, we can recreate that pattern of pressure waves, send them through the air again, and into our ears, where the music lives again.

 Let's finish with a brain teaser:  how do *stereo* records work?
 Remember that stereo recordings have two channels, a Left channel and a Right channel, and they can contain different sounds; that's how you might hear a song with the vocalist in your left ear and the rest of the band in your right ear.
 In fact, a stereo record actually contains *two totally separate recordings*, but there's still only one groove on the record, and one needle!
 How does that work?!?